-So, doing everything you can to reduce inflammation will help with weight loss (much more than counting calories).
+So, doing everything you can to reduce inflammation can help with weight loss (much more than counting calories).

-7. Can Be Used As A Home Remedy for PCOS Acne
+7. Can Be Used As A Home Remedy for Acne

 Acne is basically an external reflection of the inflammation that is occurring within the body.